Residential Property Bridging Finance

 • Has the borrower got other properties that they own even if it’s not necessary or they are unwilling to sign them away

-• Has the borrower got good personal income and a monthly surplus after their regular monthly outgoings
+• Has the borrower got an excellent personal income and a monthly surplus after their regular monthly outgoings?

-• Has the borrower got an acceptable exit from the bridge finance like sale of another property (between exchange and completion) or a conditional mortgage offer whether it be owner-occupier or but to let
+• Has the borrower got an acceptable exit from the bridge finance, like the sale of another property (between exchange and completion) or a conditional mortgage offer, whether it be owner-occupier or but to let

 Unmortgageable Properties

-These properties can include properties that are leasehold with a lease of fewer than seventy years.
-Also properties under fifty thousand pounds.
-Lenders are very fussy about property close to mines, areas of landfill, flooding or subsidence.
+These properties can include leasehold properties with leases of fewer than seventy years and properties under fifty thousand pounds.
+Lenders are very fussy about properties close to mines, areas of landfill, flooding, or subsidence.

 Sitting tenants and Regulated Tenancies